 Start asking: where is the buyer, and what do they need from us right now?

 Sometimes the answer is an article that solves a problem they didn’t know you understood.
-Sometimes it’s a rep who picks up the phone at exactly the right moment.
-Usually, it’s both, and neither the content team nor the sales team knows which came first.
+Sometimes it’s a rep who picks up the phone at exactly the right moment, especially in industries rapidly adopting SaaS, like those discussed in Why Manufacturers Are Switching to SaaS.

 That’s fine.
 The buyer doesn’t care who gets the credit.